Justinas-coder/crypto-task/README.md

 "created_at": "2022-05-06 07:07:41"

-URL: http://localhost/api/assets/total returns total values of each currency, value is calculated with data from external API. e.g :
+URL: http://localhost/api/assets/total returns total values of each currency, value is calculated with live data from external API. e.g :

 [
 {